New Zealand has fondly adopted the kiwi bird as its national symbol, and there’s a lot to know about this weird little nocturnal bird that ...

 The rustic, down-on-the-farm ambience of Billy Black’s Kiwi Culture Show is cleverly composed in a barn/auditorium where the walls are decked out with retro farming paraphernalia and the glass wall behind the stage makes the farmyard beyond a living backdrop.
 The show opens with two members of the audience helping to demonstrate the lost art of cutting a log of wood with a two-man saw.
 Billy Black’s good-natured jibes add vibrant colour to the story of how the King Country hills were cleared by hand to create farmland.
 You’ll learn a whole lot in the process, but this is no ordinary lesson – be prepared to jump because Billy Black likes to keep you on your toes with heart-pounding pranks.

 And then the animals arrive … one by one trotting up the farmyard to take their place on the stage and show off their talents while Billy Black fills your head with quirky facts you never knew about possums, donkeys or dogs.
 Meet, for instance, a pig who answers questions with a nod of his head and stands up on his hind legs to do the ‘moonwalk’.
-Later in the show, I’m coerced onto the stage to help shear a sheep the old-fashioned way, helping turn the crank to power a set of old-fashioned clippers.
-In the old days, shearers could clip dozens of sheep a day in this manner – thank goodness we’ve only got one to clip today, because this is hard work!
+Later, an audience member is coerced onto the stage to help shear a sheep the old-fashioned way, helping turn the crank to power a set of old-fashioned clippers.
+In the old days, shearers could clip dozens of sheep a day in this manner.

 Whether you’re a local ‘townie’ or a visitor from overseas, Billy Black’s Kiwi Culture Show is compulsory viewing if you want a proper Kiwi education.